StevenClontz/prof.clontz.org/classes/2018/01/ma237/index.md

 quiz generated based on their most recent progress report.
 This generated quiz will include one exercise for every course Standard covered in class for which the student can earn a **✓** by demonstrating mastery.
-Each student may submit solutions for up to 10 of these exercises each week.
 All submissions are due by the end of the class period.

 When possible, the full class period will be set aside for these quizzes.